teamzac/texas-comptroller-tools/README.md

 ### Exceptions

 You should use the fluent report generator methods to create your request.
-If you fail to do so, you may receive one of two exceptions, which you may check for:
+If you fail to do so, you may receive an `InvalidRequest` exception, which you may catch.

-The `MissingEndpoint` exception will be thrown if the URL endpoint is not set.

-The `MissingReportParameters` exception will be thrown if there are no parameters to provide with the request.

-Both of these values are set when using the fluent report generator methods shown above.

-## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## Testing

 ``` bash
 $ composer test
 ```

-## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Security